 To monitor the epidemiology of the disease and so inform prevention strategies.

-Lymphogranuloma venereum is to be notified by laboratories on diagnosis (ideal reporting by routine mail).
+Lymphogranuloma venereum is to be notified by:

 Only confirmed cases should be entered onto NCIMS.

 LGV is usually transmitted during sexual intercourse with an infected person.
 Rarely, the infection can also be transmitted from mother to baby during birth.

 The typical incubation period is variable, with a range of 3 to 30 days for a primary lesion.
 If a bubo is the first manifestation, the range is from 10 to 30 days up to several months.
 1